Communications Engineering Services

 2. EMS Region V

 Region V is served by the region V EMRC located with the region III EMRC at the MIEMSS building in Baltimore.
-Operation of the region V EMRC is similar to that described for Region III.
+Operation of the region V EMRC is like that described for Region III.
 It includes Maryland hospitals located within the region, as well as Washington, D.C. hospitals and Frederick County.
-The region V EMRC is accessed via Med-Channel Call 2.
+The region V EMRC is accessed via Med-Channel Call 2 as well as county talkgroups.
+With the advent of the Maryland FiRST radio system, talkgroups have been setup in to provide the Call and Med interfaces for FiRST users.
 A tie into the Region 3 EMRC provides access to all of the Region 3 area medical facilities.

 3. EMS Region IV (upper shore)

-The upper Eastern Shore area of Maryland’s EMS Region IV (Caroline, Dorchester, Queen Anne’s, and Talbot counties) is served by a regional EMRC located in Easton.
+The Eastern Shore area of Maryland’s EMS Region IV (Caroline, Dorchester, Queen Anne’s, Talbot, Wicomico, Worcester, and Somerset counties) are served by a regional EMRC located in Easton.
 The operation is provided by Talbot County using equipment provided and supported by MIEMSS.
 Access is via Med-Channel Call 2.
-Several counties also utilize an interface with their 800 MHz radio systems for EMS communications via the EMRC.
+Several counties also utilize an interface with their 700/800 MHz radio systems for EMS communications via the EMRC.
+With the advent of the Maryland FiRST radio system, talkgroups have been setup in to provide the Call and Med interfaces for FiRST users.
 A tie line to the region III EMRC provides access to Baltimore and Washington area medical facilities.

 4. EMS Region I

-Region 1 (Allegany and Garrett counties) is serviced by the newest EMRC operated by Allegany County, in partnership with MIEMSS, located in Cumberland.
+Region 1 (Allegany, Garrett, and Washington counties) is serviced by the EMRC operated by Allegany County in partnership with MIEMSS, located in Cumberland.
 Access is via Med-Channel Call 1.
-Washington County will be incorporated into Region 1 EMRC in the near future.
+With the advent of the Maryland FiRST radio system, talkgroups have been setup in to provide the Call and Med interfaces for FiRST users.
 A tie line to the region V EMRC provides access to Baltimore and Washington area medical facilities.

 Existing Med-Channel Sites